Skip to content

 The manor’s electrics, floorboards, plasterwork, and some items of furniture were damaged.

-Some of the house’s original features were affected and are still being assessed by conservation specialists.
+Some of the house’s original features were affected but have not suffered any permanent damage.

 Any items that could be moved were relocated to areas of the building not affected by the floodwater.